OMGF wasn’t able to Process all Google Fonts on my site

 To rule out that your optimization plugin is causing issues, a good place to start is to temporarily disable it.
 Some plugins provide URL parameters to temporarily disable it from the frontend:

-• WP Rocket disables when any GET-parameter is added to the URL, e.g. ?no_wprocket=1.
+to the URL, - WP Rocket disables when any GET-parameter is added to the URL, e.g.

-If you only have OMGF installed, and you're still seeing requests to fonts.googleapis.com and/or fonts.gstatic.com, chances are these requests are buried too deep for OMGF to detect them.
-You might need OMGF Pro.
+If you only have OMGF installed, and it’s still detecting externally hosted Google Fonts, chances are these requests are buried too deep for OMGF to detect them.
+If this is the case, you need OMGF Pro.

 There’s an important difference between OMGF and OMGF Pro:

-OMGF Pro extends this with several Advanced Processing features, and is able to:
+OMGF Pro extends this with several advanced methods, and is able to:

 Long story short, OMGF Pro detects all Google Fonts technically possible to download and replace with local copies.
-This covers ~95% of all implementations.
-The remaining 5% are either very exotic implementations, or embedded in iframes.
-Which I'll explain in the next chapter.
+This covers ~98% of all implementations.
+The remaining 2% are either very exotic implementations (contact me if you found one), or embedded in iframes.
+Which I’ll explain in the next chapter.

 Google Fonts are loaded by an embedded document, i.e. <iframe>